Cardaria draba

 Status in the CKISS region

-- Found in the Columbia Gardens, Warfield and Rossland area, hoary cress is classified as Contain for the Lower Arrow Invasive Plant Management Area (IPMA) on the CKISS Annual Priority List.
+- Hoary cress is currently classified as Contain on the CKISS Annual Priority List.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.